alejorojas2/Class_ZOL851/Final_Project.md

 ![](Final_Project_files/figure-html/unnamed-chunk-7-2.png)

-Evaluation of latitude in realtion to species diversity, in order to explore the raltionships, and also test a ecological perspective.
+Evaluation of latitude in relation to species diversity, in order to explore the relationships, and also test a ecological perspective.
 ![](Final_Project_files/figure-html/unnamed-chunk-8-1.png) ![](Final_Project_files/figure-html/unnamed-chunk-8-2.png)

 As part of the model selection, different linear models were set, using diversity (Shannon index and OTU) as response variable, using temperature, latitude, precipitation as predictor variables.